alisterburt/dynamo2m/README.md

 with the
 multi particle refinement cryo-EM software [M](http://www.warpem.com/warp/?page_id=1614).

+A description of the workflow for working between Warp, Dynamo and M can be found [here](https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Integration_with_Warp_and_M)

 ## Motivation
 Dynamo is a tomography specific software package with many useful tools for subtomogram averaging including...